itsschwer/ror2-experimental/rulebook/README.md

 - modifies item and equipment rule summaries to only show disabled items and equipment (to reduce scrolling)

 ## todo
-- resize vote grid to fit screen
+- add scroll bar to vote popout panel when there are too many choices?
-- save and load blacklist to and from config
+- save and load blacklist to and from config?

 ## see also